mhakyash/UNet-MNIST-denoising/README.md

 Pytorch implementation of UNet for denoising MNIST dataset.

-The results for different standard deviations of added noises is depicted below.
+The results for different standard deviations of added noises are depicted below.

 ![](/img/Unet_performance.png)